lolergb/owlbear-gm-vault/docs/COMPLIANCE.md

 - ✅ Rooms with multiple pages
 - ✅ Rooms with external URLs
 - ✅ Rooms with token-linked pages
-- ✅ GM and Player roles (context menus respect roles)
+- ✅ GM and Player roles (different UI and permissions)
+- ✅ Player visibility control (GM controls what players can see)
+- ✅ Content sharing via broadcast (GM shares content with players)

 **Implementation:**
 - Handles missing room ID gracefully (falls back to "default")